Splendus/ion2vec_pub/README.md

 [pixel_dataframes.py](pixel_dataframes.py) provides the basic functionalities to extract pixel dataframes from ion images given a metaspace dataset ID.

 ### Functionalities
-We have done basic explorative search of datasets in [DatasetExploration.ipynb](datasets/DatasetExploration.ipynb) which displayed that we loose much ions when we want ions to be annotated in multiple datasets. <br>
+Basic explorative search of datasets can be seen in [DatasetExploration.ipynb](datasets/DatasetExploration.ipynb) which displayed how much query ions we loose when we require ions to be annotated in multiple datasets. <br>
 [CleaningMetadata.py](datasets/CleaningMetadata.py) provides the functionalities to normalize the metaspace dataset metadata.
 In [SelectingDatasets.ipynb](datasets/SelectingDatasets.ipynb), we  sample from all HMDB-v4 that were uploaded until 30.09.2022, clean and filter the data to come up with [datasets_filtered_weighted.csv](datasets/datasets_filtered_weighted.csv).
  These functionalities are used in [get_data.py](datasets/get_data.py), which we can run from the command line by
 ```
 python get_data.py -ds_df DATASETS_TO_SAMPLE_FROM.csv -org ORGANISMS -org_part ORGANISM_TYPE -cond CONDITION -n NUMBER_OF_DATASETS -output OUTPUT_FILE_NAME
 ```
-For instance, sampling for `-n 100`, `-org mouse` and `-org_part brain`, leads to 100 sampled dfs, with their ids saved in a [csv](datasets/mouse_brain_datasets/mouse_brain.csv).
+For instance, sampling for `-n 100 -org mouse -org_part brain`, leads to 100 sampled dfs, with their ids saved in a [csv](datasets/mouse_brain_datasets/mouse_brain.csv).
 We can then use [load_data.py](datasets/load_data.py) to create pixel dataframes from the ids, which can be either given in form of dataset IDs or a csv like the one previously created,
 ```
-python load_data.py -csv sampl`100.csv
+python load_data.py -csv datasets/mouse_brain_datasets/mouse_brain.csv
 ```
 The output files will be saved as pickle.
 Note, that the pickle protocol is set to `4` as the vanilla version runs on `python 3.6` and not all old packages (most importantly pandas) do support pickle protocol `5`.